eclipse-vertx/vertx-codegen/vertx-codegen-processor/README.md

 </dependency>
 ```

-You still need to configure the `codegen.output` for generating files non resources/classes as the processors
-requires this option to know where to place them.

-The processor is configured by a few options
+The processor is configured by a the `codegen.generators` option,  a comma separated list of generators, each expression

-- `codegen.output` : where the non Java classes / non resources are stored
-- `codegen.output.<generator-name>` : relocate the output of _<generator-name>_ to another directory
-- `codegen.generators` : a comma separated list of generators, each expression is a regex, allow to filter undesired generators
+is a regex, allow to filter undesired generators

 ## API constraints